Last Updated: February 27, 2021

 Supplies not included in shipments from McKesson or the vaccine manufacturer and to be procured by the provider include sharps containers, gloves, and bandages.
 Providers may need to plan for additional PPE, depending on vaccination site needs.

-- IDPH will estimate overall allocations of COVID-19 vaccine based on the size of critical population groups within each local public health department’s jurisdiction and weighted using the COVID-19 Community Vulnerability Index (CCVI).
+- IDPH will estimate overall allocations of COVID-19 vaccine based on the size of critical population groups within each local public health department’s jurisdiction.

 - The City of Chicago will receive a separate, pro rata allocation of SARS-CoV-2/COVID-19 vaccine directly from the CDC.

-- Tiberius, a vaccine allocation tool used at the state level developed by Operation Warp Speed (OWS), is designed to calculate each jurisdiction’s allocation and will be used for this event.
-The tool will list public health jurisdictions, all eligible providers in the jurisdiction, and their vaccine-administration capacity to efficiently allocate the vaccine in real-time as information is received from the CDC.
+- Tiberius, a vaccine allocation, and planning tool used at the state level developed by Operation Warp Speed (OWS), is designed to calculate each jurisdiction’s allocation, and will be used for this event.
+The tool will list public health jurisdictions, all eligible providers in the jurisdiction, and their vaccine administration capacity to efficiently allocate the vaccine in real-time as information is received from the CDC.

 - Jurisdictions should anticipate that allocation strategies may shift during the response based on supply, demand, and needs within the state.